 Canadian Hardiness Zone: 4

-Growth Habits and Disease Resistance: Moderately vigorous and precocious with an upright and spreading growth pattern, has heavy crops.
+Growth Habits and Disease Resistance: Moderately vigorous and precocious with an upright and spreading growth pattern, has heavy crops, spur bearing.
 Very susceptible to canker but resistant to scab and very resistant to mildew, fireblight, cedar rust, and quince rust.

 Sun/Shade: Full sun (approx. 8-10 hours of sun daily)